moebiussurfing/ofxSurfingMoods/README.md

 ![image](/readme_images/Capture1.PNG?raw=true "image")

 ## Features
-- Avoid repeat same state on the next step mode.
+- Avoid repeat the same state on the next step mode.
 - Force to start from first state of the Range Mood when arriving.
 - Three different modes:
-* 1. Range Mode
+1. Range Mode
-* 2. Manual Control with a float to force select a Range, and to walk locked inside.
+2. Manual Control with a float to force select a Range, and to walk locked inside.
-* 3. Markov chain.
+3. Markov chain.
 Editable matrix to distribute graph probabilities.

 ## Usage
  - Look **example_Basic**.

 ## Dependencies
-Already included in OF_ADDON/libs.
+Already included in *OF_ADDON/libs*.
 No need to add manually.
-- ofxMarkovChain
+- **ofxMarkovChain**
-- ofxSimpleTimer
+- **ofxSimpleTimer**

 ## Tested systems
 - **Windows10** / **VS2017** / **OF ~0.11**